Superconducting spintronics with electron symmetry filtering and interfacial spin-orbit coupling: SOC-induced effects in S/F systems: low temperature experiments

 \subsection{Conductance anomalies: disentangling SOC and spin texture contributions to LRTs formation}

 For a long time, the conversion of ``conventional'' singlet Cooper pairs to equal-spin triplet pairs in S/F interfaces has been linked to inhomogeneous magnetism or spin textures (STs)~\cite{uti1999,Bergeret2001,keizer-nature-06,Khaire2010,Robinson2010}.
-Theoretical works~\cite{Gorkov2001,Bergeret2013,Bergeret2014,Jacobsen2015} showed that LRT pair formation could also be produced by interfacial spin-orbit coupling (SOC), which as we have seen was later confirmed experimentally~\cite{Banerjee2018,Martinez2020,GonzalezRuano2020,GonzalezRuano2021,Jeon2020,Cai2021}.
+Theoretical works~\cite{Gorkov2001,Bergeret2013,Bergeret2014,Jacobsen2015} showed that LRT pair formation could also be generated by interfacial SOC, which as we have seen was later confirmed experimentally~\cite{Banerjee2018,Martinez2020,GonzalezRuano2020,GonzalezRuano2021,Jeon2020,Cai2021}.

-It is well known that in clean N/F and S/F hybrids, Fabry-P\'erot interferences due to electron confinement can result in the so-called MacMillan-Rowell resonances (MRRs)~\cite{MRR1,MRR2}, originated as two Andreev and two normal reflections taking place inside the F electrode interfacing the S~\cite{deJong1995,Visani2012,Melnikov2012,Costa2022} (Figure~\ref{SFF-CAs}a).
+It is well known that in clean N/F and S/F hybrids, Fabry-P\'erot interferences due to electron confinement can result in the so-called MacMillan-Rowell resonances (MRRs)~\cite{MRR1,MRR2}, originated as two Andreev and two normal reflections taking place inside the F electrode interfacing the S layer~\cite{deJong1995,Visani2012,Melnikov2012,Costa2022} (Figure~\ref{SFF-CAs}a).
 Tomasch resonances~\cite{Tomasch1966} (TRs) are similar phenomena occurring in the S layer that have been recently put forward to distinguish between conventional and topological superconductivity~\cite{Strkalj2024}.
 The above-gap conductance anomalies (CAs) arising from these two processes were suggested as experimental proof for LRTs formation in S/F heterostructures~\cite{Visani2012}.
 The full suppression of these CAs under IP magnetic fields pointed towards a direct link between LRT generation and spin textures~\cite{Visani2015}.

-The epitaxial V/MgO/Fe heterostructures that we discuss here are an example of a S/F system coupled by interfacial SOC~\cite{Martinez2020,GonzalezRuano2020,GonzalezRuano2021}.
-As outlined previously, Rashba SOC at the Fe/MgO interface causes perpendicular magnetic anisotropy (PMA) in the interfacial atomic layers~\cite{Dieny2017}, which competes with the in-plane shape anisotropy~\cite{Martinez2018}.
-For this reason, one could expect that both SOC and STs could contribute to spin-triplet Cooper pair formation at relatively low magnetic fields.

 In this section, we demonstrate that studying MRR-induced CAs in S/F junctions under IP and OOP applied fields provides a unique tool to disentangle the STs and SOC contributions to LRTs.
 The analysis is based on the consideration that SOC-induced LRTs (SOC-LRTs) should be more robust to magnetic field than those induced by spin textures (ST-LRTs), which should strongly diminish under a high field saturating the magnetization.
 As we demonstrate below, the CAs remain mostly unaffected under high applied fields, firmly pointing towards SOC-LRTs.
 However, at low magnetic fields (where more STs appear) the CAs amplitude strongly depends on the field direction.
 The results are qualitatively supported by micromagnetic simulations pointing towards the anisotropic induction of spin textures in the Fe layer under low IP and OOP magnetic fields.